Working with data

 Backing up data

-We provide backup on to disk on a remote site to all users.
+We provide backup to our own disk-based backup solution at a remote site.
 By default, nothing is backed up.

 To back up a file, it should be put in a directory called either BACKUP, Backup or backup.
-The directory can be located in any directory that is eligible for backup (see above).
+The directory can be located in any location that is eligible for backup (see above).
+You may have many backup directories in such a location.

 Snapshots